lemayian23/E-commerce/doc/cla/corporate/binaural.md

 Venezuela, 2024-05-25

-Binaural agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Binaural agrees to the terms of the ecommerce Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this